 Q. How many Contact Hours are required?

-A. You need to have 35 contact hours of business analysis education.
-This education you can take from any registered education provider following PMI-PBA Content Outline
+A. To meet the eligibility criteria, you need 35 contact hours of business analysis education.
+You can take this education from any registered education provider following PMI-PBA Content Outline

 Q. What is the duration of the PMI-PBA Exam?